Skip to main content

 Revenue minus COGS gives you gross profit.
 Divide gross profit by revenue and you get your gross margin percentage.
 This tells you how much of every dollar you keep after direct costs.

-A healthy gross margin varies by industry, but here's a rough guide: service businesses should aim for 50–70%, retail for 30–50%, and manufacturing for 25–40%.
+A healthy gross margin varies by industry.
+According to data compiled by NYU Stern School of Business, here's a rough guide: service businesses typically aim for 50–70%, retail for 30–50%, and manufacturing for 25–40%.
 If your gross margin is shrinking over time, that's an early warning sign.

 Operating Expenses